 Set the Schedule for Pulling Data from Build Servers

 YouTrack pulls data from connected build servers according to a schedule.
 The default interval is 10 minutes.
 You can change the schedule to a predefined interval or specify a custom interval with a cron expression.
 You cannot set the schedule independently for multiple build servers.
 The same schedule is applied to all build servers that are integrated with YouTrack.

 To specify an interval for pulling data:

 In the Integrations section of the Administration menu, select Build Server Integration.

-For details about cron expressions format, please refer to the cron trigger tutorial.
+To learn more about cron expressions, refer to the cron trigger tutorial.